delvelabs/hammertime/docs/heuristics.md

 Parameter:

 * threshold: The amount of timed out requests in a row required to declared the destination host as dead.
 Default is 50.

+**class hammertime.rules.FilterRequestFromURL(\*, regex_whitelist=None, regex_blacklist=None)**

+Reject requests based on the URL.
+URL of each request is match against one or more regex, either from *regex_whitelist* or *regex_blacklist* (but not both), and a request with an URL that matches a regex in the black list or that doesn't match a regex in the white list is rejected (a RejectRequest exception is raised).
+A ValueError is raised if both parameters are either None or not None.

+Parameter:

+* regex_whitelist: A string or a list of string with regex describing the allowed URLs for the requests, or None if the black list is used instead.
+* regex_blacklist: A string or a list of string with regex describing the forbidden URLs for the requests, or None if white list is used instead.